-Biochemistry
+Biochemistry and Biophysics

 Research in biophysics in CMDB includes studies of protein and nucleic acid structure; analysis of macromolecular interactions including protein-ligand, protein-protein, and protein-nucleic acid interactions; studies of RNA and protein folding; and structure-based drug design.